Children's Wellbeing and Mindfulness

-Children have difficulty in falling asleep if they have been active throughout the day.
+Children have difficulty in falling asleep if they have been inactive throughout the day.
 Even if your child is not very 'Sporty', just going for a walk in the fresh air can be helpful.
 This will not only help with their sleep routine but in our present situation their mental health too.

 Doing the same relaxing things in the same order and at the same time each night helps promote good sleep.
 A few tips to help:

 - A warm (not hot bath)will help them relax

 - Keeping lights dim encourages your child's body to produce the sleep hormone, melatonin

 - Once they are in bed, encourage to read quietly along or a story together or listen to some relaxing music

 - They could try this relaxing breathing exercise before bed